 On June 20, 2018 at Ilia State University’s Ligamus book house, SDSU Political Science lecturer Dr. James Ingram delivered the lecture, “Is There a Logic to Politics?"
-The lecture brought together Max Weber's great and famous "Science as a Vocation" and "Politics as a Vocation" lectures into one synthesis.
-“The lecture will contend that politics are logical, and that they can thus be subjected to the scientific method, enabling us to ensure that politics works toward the goals that humanity needs to accomplish" – noted Dr. Ingram.
+The lecture brought together Max Weber's famous "Science as a Vocation" and "Politics as a Vocation" lectures into one synthesis.
+“The lecture will contend that politics are logical, and that they can thus be subjected to the scientific method, enabling us to ensure that politics works toward the goals that humanity needs to accomplish", noted Dr. Ingram.
 The lecture was widely attended by students, staff, MCC/MCA representatives and members of the public.

 Ingram began his career at SDSU in spring 1993, and has taught there continuously ever since.
 Ingram has taught over 200 different sections of Political Science and began his 16th new course at SDSU in spring 2018, POLS 346 (Law and the Political System).
 Ingram has won many teaching awards over the years in recognition of his efforts on behalf of his students.

 Ingram has published monographs and articles on charter change, and is the only scholar to both be asked to write and to have written a chapter for both volumes of The Development of Los Angeles City Government: an Institutional History, 1850-2000.
-Ingram regularly comments on local, state and national politics for NPR, the local TV news stations in San Diego, and journalists seeking material for their newspaper articles.
+Ingram regularly comments on local, state and national politics for NPR and local TV news stations in San Diego.
 He also regularly writes opinion pieces on politics and government for the San Diego Union Tribune newspaper.